zhangmin5/spring-client/labs/exercise-7/indepth-review-jenkinsfile.md

 	```script
 	openshift.withCluster() {

 	}
 	```

+I will work on writing a version using the OpenShift Jenkins Plugin.
+See the TODOs.

 ## Jenkins Agent
 The Jenkinsfile pipeline starts with defining which image must be used by the current pipeline build, e.g.